savanna-projects/rhino-vscode-extension/resources/LanguageOverview.md

 Verbs: `on`, `into`, `of`, `take`, `to`

 The subject (element or entity) to perform the action on.
 This can vary, depends on the action implementation and can be a UI element, web address, etc.
-This field is optional and there are not restrictions to implement it when creating an action, please see the following examples:
+This field is optional and there are no restrictions to implement it when creating an action, please see the following examples:

 * `click on {element}` - clicks on an element provided under the `onElement` filed and identified by the `on` verb.
 * `click` - click on the last known location on the physical screen - no element provided.